 EMDR therapy at WFCM

-If you’re interested in EMDR, let us know when you call for an appointment.
+If you’re in the Johnstown area and are interested in EMDR, let us know when you call for an appointment.
 Either Frank or Brad will be happy to discuss the possibility of using EMDR as part of your individualized counseling experience.